sabrrinaahmed/ClassOfFlags/README.md

 Program.cs --> Runs the frmInput.cs initially

-(This is recognition that the star event called "Calculate5StarPoints" is not my code and belongs to ddanbe on https://www.daniweb.com/programming/software-development/code/360165/draw-any-star-you-want.
-I used his code as a background and tweaked it wherever needed).
+(This is recognition that the star event called "Calculate5StarPoints" is open-source code and not my code.
+It belongs to ddanbe on https://www.daniweb.com/programming/software-development/code/360165/draw-any-star-you-want.
+I used his code as a background and tweaked it wherever needed.)